ananya343B/tt08_dlfloat_mac/docs/info.md

 This arrangement helps in achieving a pipelined architecture where after 5 clock cycles from reset the output values can be pushed out in every cycle.

-Here the addition and multiplication follows the IEEE754 algorithm and the MAC operation incorporates handling the special cases like inf, NaN ,subnormals and zero and a full 16 bit precision range.
+Here the addition and multiplication follows the IEEE754 algorithm and the MAC operation incorporates handling the special cases like inf, NaN ,subnormals, zero and a full 16 bit precision range.

 The Multiplier and Adder blocks also handle overflow and underflow cases with a saturation logic where upon overflow the result is pushed to the largest number that can be represented in the DLFloat format and similarly with underflow the result is pushed to smallest number with the exception that in Multiplier the underflow is pushed to zero to not affect the accumulated results.